x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 It will be interesting to see how compatibility is managed.
 Or maybe I am just being ridiculous as usual.

+## Acknowledgment

+Thanks to [mrexodia](https://github.com/mrexodia) and [torusrxxx](https://github.com/torusrxxx) for their feedback on the blog post during its draft phase before publishing.

 ## Signing Off

-Closing out this casual post now...
+Closing out this post now...

 Enjoy the eye candy that x64dbg allows you to create,